-Healthy Lemon Cookies with almond flour are thick, soft, lightly golden, and made with unrefined cane sugar and real lemons.
-Perfect for all your spring and summer party dessert tables!
+Healthy Lemon Cookies are thick, soft, lightly golden, and made with almond flour, unrefined cane sugar and real lemons.

-Healthy lemon cookies with almond flour drizzled with icing on baking rack.
+Healthy lemon cookies drizzled with icing on baking rack.

 You won’t believe how easy these healthy lemon cookies are!
-Not only that but they’re perfectly sweet with just the right amount of citrusy flavor.
+Not only that but they’re perfectly sweet with just the right amount of zesty lemon flavor.
+They are also gluten-free!

 • Egg: Needed for binding the ingredients together.